-This guide outlines the general outreach process, from an automated search of prospects to email communication.
-Our outreach process is not just about the technical basics, but also hacks, life-savers, and, really, fun and passion.
-I’ll show my favorite tools and how-tos that save us tons of effort.
-But first, let’s go through the basics...
+This guide outlines the general email outreach process, from an automated search of prospects to email communication.
+These are our favorite outreach tools and how-tos that help us send better emails and get a response.
+It’s not merely the technical basics, but also hacks, life-savers, and, really, fun and passion.

-In digital marketing, outreach is defined as the process of reaching out to professionals and influencers in order to promote your content, ideas or products.
+In digital marketing, email outreach is defined as the process of reaching out to professionals and influencers in order to promote your content, ideas, or products.
 With outreach, you aim to make other people write, talk, and share information about what you offer.

-Very often, outreach in SEO is associated with link-building, but it’s not limited to just that.
-Outreach methods can be applied to achieve a number of other business goals — generate leads and direct sales, build partnerships, and raise brand awareness, among others.
+Very often, outreach for SEO is associated with link-building, but it’s not limited to just that.
+Outreach methods can be applied to achieve a number of other business goals — generating leads and direct sales, establishing partnerships, and raising brand awareness, among others.
 So, the main outreach goals are: